 All about DiNG

 Design Museum Gent has been waiting since 1993 for a new final section, with space for reception and shop, temporary exhibitions, workshops and education, lectures and events, space for art handling and logistics, proper sanitary facilities and - last but not least - an elevator.
 Now the time has come.
 In 2026 we will open our brand new DING wing.
 And we are ambitious!
 DING (Design in Ghent) is the long-awaited bridge between the three existing buildings of Design Museum Gent.
 The new wing will be built in Drabstraat, on the vacant site where the famous toilet roll now stands.
-We will lay the foundation stone in the summer of 2022.
+We layed the foundation stone in the summer of 2022.

 The bridge between city and museum